The Gate of Angels

 The Gate of Angels is a 1990 historical novel by the British author Penelope Fitzgerald.
-It is set in 1912 at a fictional Cambridge college, St Angelicus.
-The novel was shortlisted for the Booker prize.
+It is set in 1912 at St Angelicus, a fictional Cambridge University college.
+The novel was shortlisted for the Booker Prize.

 Plot

-Fred Fairly, a Junior Fellow of St Angelicus ('Angels'), a fictional Cambridge college, is a physicist whose research focuses on the exciting modern field of quantum theory.
+Fred Fairly, a Junior Fellow of St Angelicus ('Angels'), a (fictional) Cambridge college, is a physicist whose research focuses on the exciting modern field of quantum theory.
 As Fred cycles along the Guestingley Road in the dark, an unlit farmer's cart pulls out of a gateway into his path, causing him to crash into a stranger - a young woman by the name of Daisy Saunders.
 Both are knocked unconscious, and are taken in by the wife of Professor Wrayburn who lives nearby.
 Noting that the young woman wears a wedding ring, she incorrectly assumes that the pair are husband and wife and she puts them into the same bed to recover.
 On coming round, Fred immediately falls in love with Daisy, but she leaves without giving an address and he has no way of locating her.

 Daisy is in fact an impoverished young woman from South London, who has been working towards a nursing position at Blackfriars Hospital.
 She is single but wears a wedding ring to fend off unwanted male attention.
 At the time of the accident, she was cycling with Thomas Kelly, a seedy journalist, who quickly made himself scarce.

 While Fred is recuperating in a nursing home, Daisy returns to Cambridge and gets a job at the local asylum.
 She visits Mrs Wrayburn, quickly realises that the household chores are a burden to her, and offers to take them over in return for lodging.
 As soon as Fred learns of her return, he proposes marriage.
 Daisy says that she will consider it.